Roave/psr-container-doctrine/README.md

 [Doctrine](https://github.com/doctrine) factories for [PSR-11 containers](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-11-container.md).

 This package provides a set of factories to be used with containers using the PSR-11 standard for an easy Doctrine integration in a project.
+This project was originally written by [@DASPRiD](https://github.com/DASPRiD/container-interop-doctrine) but maintenance has been taken over by Roave.

 ## Installation